- Launched on Prime Video on September 1

 - Fares Fares as The Dark One

 - Johann Myers as Padan Fain

-As the above tweet reveals, Ceara Coveney – in her first major acting role – will portray a hugely significant character in Elayne Trakand.
-In the novels, Elayne is not only Queen of Andor and Cairhien, but she’s also one of the most powerful Aes Sedai to emerge during The Wheel of Time’s expansive story.
-Expect her to play a major role in proceedings in season 2.
+Ceara Coveney – in her first major acting role – will portray a hugely significant character in Elayne Trakand.
+In the novels, Elayne is the eventual Queen of Andor and Cairhien, and one of the most powerful Aes Sedai of all-time.

-Roberts will reportedly play Uno Nomesta, a one-eyed soldier who served Lord Agelmar before the latter's death in the season 1 finale.
+Elsewhere, Deadline claims Guy Roberts (Hanna), Arnas Fedaravicius (The Last Kingdom), and Gregg Chillingirian (A Discovery of Witches) will play supporting roles.
+Roberts will reportedly portray Uno Nomesta, a one-eyed soldier who served Lord Agelmar before the latter's death in the season 1 finale.
 Fedaravicius will play Masema, another of Agelmar's former charges.
-Finally, Chillingirian portrays Ingtar Shinowa, who Deadline describes as a warrior from war-torn lands.
+Finally, Chillingirian portrays Ingtar Shinowa, a warrior from war-torn lands.

-In an interview with The Press and Journal, actor and graphic novelist Stewart Kenneth Moore (Blood Red Sky, Carnival Row) also confirmed that he has a bit-part role in The Wheel of Time season 2.
-Moore refused to reveal his character's identity, but hinted that he'll turn up in episode 5 for a "fairly memorable scene".
+In an interview with The Press and Journal, Stewart Kenneth Moore (Carnival Row) confirmed he has a bit-part role.
+Moore refused to reveal his character's identity, but hinted that he'll turn up in episode 5 for a "fairly memorable scene."

 The Wheel of Time season 2 plot

 Spoilers follow for The Wheel of Time season 1.